OpenIPC/wfb-ng-openwrt/README.md

 # wfb-ng-openwrt

-WFB-NG for OpenWrt uses the special mechanic of "aggregation" from wfb_ng to bring together data streams from many "forwarders" for data multiversity over an extended LAN, suing both physical ethernet cables and 2,4ghz as backhaul channel.
+WFB-NG for OpenWrt uses the special mechanic of "aggregation" from wfb_ng to bring together data streams from many "forwarders" for data multiversity over an extended LAN, using both physical ethernet cables and 2,4ghz as backhaul channel.

 ## Explanations & descriptions
 Forwarder: an instance of wfb_rx running in forwarding mode, it simply forwards the encrypted stream to an aggregator to decrypt and distribute to a reciever.